Here’s my guide to visiting the Palazzo Vecchio. The palace is the civic heart of Florence and one of its most hallowed historic sites.

-9. Piazza della Signoria
+10. Piazza della Signoria

 Palazzo Vecchio is located in the Piazza della Signoria.
 The square is the center of Florentine life and politics, a meeting spot buzzing with activity.
 And it’s a jackpot of free outdoor street art.

 Originally, the loggia was used to host public meetings and hold ceremonies.
 Later, it was transformed into an outdoor sculpture gallery.

 Each statue in the Piazza della Signoria represents a different chapter in Florence’s long history.
 The statues tell stories of murder, rape, religion, mythology, and key moments in art history.

 At first, the reigning Medici were reluctant to put statues in front the Palazzo Vecchio.
 They feared their rivals might use them as battering rams on the palace.

 It was a politically astute move.
 The Medici effectively turned a political hub into an outdoor museum, all the better to make the people comfortable with their wielding of power.

-10. Vasari Corridor
+11. Vasari Corridor

 Built in 1564 by the omnipresent Vasari, the Vasari Corridor is a one kilometer elevated passageway above the Ponte Vecchio.
 It was commissioned by Cosimo I for the marriage of his son, Francesco I, to Joan of Austria.

 The Vasari Corridor connected the Palazzo Vecchio (government headquarters) to the Pitti Palace (the Medici’s official residence).
 It served as a private walkway for the Medici and high ranking individuals.

 The corridor is home to the portrait collection of the Uffizi Gallery.
 There’s over 1000 paintings, including works by Filippo Lippi, Rembrandt, Velazquez, and Delacroix.

 The Vasari Corridor is currently closed, with a 10 million euro renovation ongoing.
-It’s scheduled to open to the public via a special ticket in 2021.
-In the interim, you can walk in the Grand Duke's footsteps on YouTube here.
+It’s scheduled to open to sometime in 2023.
+My guide said she’s skeptical it will open then.

 Address: Piazza della Signoria